lklyne/lyleklyne.com/blog/_posts/2015-08-14-making-sausages.md

 ---

 <p class='regular' markdown='1'>
- **An  overview of how I built this website** and some of the resources I consulted during construction.
+ *Note: I have made significant updates to the layout and organization of this site since this blog post.
+Stay tuned for another post on the recent updates.* **An  overview of how I built this website** and some of the resources I consulted during construction.
 In this post I'll talk about using the [**Jekyll**](http://jekyllrb.com/) blogging platform, modifying it to serve as a portfolio generator, picking and styling type, and what's coming next for this website.
 </p>

 <p class="center"> * * * </p>